Fred-18-hub/computer-vision/G4 Warehouse/README.md

 #  Website for Warehouse Management: A Concept

-Find all the projects I worked on during my time in school (University of Mines and Technology, GH) here!\
-Happy to have you explore them.
-Thanks.

 <h4>HOW TO USE</h4>
 1. Set up a local server like ampps or xampps on your PC. <br />